-Join Mike Meyers for an in-depth discussion in this video What is the BIOS?, part of CompTIA A+ Exam Prep (220-901) Part 1: Core Processing.
+Join Mike Meyers for an in-depth discussion in this video What is the BIOS?, part of CompTIA A+ (220-901) Cert Prep: 1 Core Processing.

 - Ladies and gentlemen,…I present to you a typical motherboard.…Now, if you take a look at this motherboard,…the motherboard is really an assumption.…The motherboard assumes that you're going to be using…a lot of peripherals for your computer.…It assumes it so well that it actually…even makes connections for them.…They assume you're gonna use video,…they assume you're gonna use keyboard,…they assume you're gonna use a mouse.…There's connectors on here for hard drives…which they assume you're going to use.…Now, these are pretty safe assumptions, don't get me wrong,…but the bottom line is that you've got…all of these peripherals.…